The Eyes of the Dragon: Adaptations

-Rights to The Eyes of the Dragon have been optioned twice, once for a film and once for a television series.

 Film

 Initially The Eyes of the Dragon was to be created as an animated film produced through the French company WAMC Entertainment.
 The film would have a budget of $45 million and was expected to release in late 2001 or early 2002.
 However the film did not progress into active production and the rights lapsed in 2000.

 Television adaptation

 In 2012 Syfy announced that it was developing several projects for potential television adaptations, one of which was The Eyes of the Dragon.
 If successfully developed, the book would be made into either a movie or miniseries.
 Michael Taylor and Jeff Vintar were confirmed to be penning the script and Taylor and Bill Haber would act as executive producers.

 In 2019 news broke that Hulu was adapting the book as a television series.
 In September 2020, Seth Grahame-Smith, a producer and screenwriter for the Hulu adaptation, appeared on The Kingcast podcast with news that Hulu decided to cancel the project due to budgetary concerns and changes to the Hulu's executive team.